Skip to content

 Configuring dns server

-By default the DHCP server at ovn-kuberntes will configure the kubernetes default dns service kube-system/kube-dns as the name server.
+By default, the DHCP server at ovn-kubernetes will configure the kubernetes default dns service kube-system/kube-dns as the name server.
 This can be overridden with the following command line options: - dns-service-namespace - dns-service-name

 Limitations